DocSpring/rails_docker_example/README.md

 ##### `demoapp/base:latest`

 Based on `demoapp/ruby-node`.
-Installs Linux packages, such as `build-essential`, `postgresql-client`, `nginx`, and `rsync`.
+Installs Linux packages, such as `build-essential`, `postgresql-client`,and `rsync`.
 It also sets up some directories and environment variables.

 ##### `demoapp/app:base-webpack-build`